AlexandreDecan/sismic/docs/contract.rst

 The main idea is that the specification of a software component (e.g., a method, function or class) is extended with a so-called *contract* that needs to be respected when using this component.
 Typically, the contract is expressed in terms of preconditions, postconditions and invariants.
-We have additionally added so-called sequential conditions on top of this.

     Design by contract (DbC), also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.
 It prescribes that